Kinematics of the molecular interstellar medium probed by Gaia: steep velocity dispersion-size relation, isotropic turbulence, and location-dependent energy dissipation: Data Method

 \subsection{Final sample}

-We apply the following criteria to obtain a sample of YSO associations whose physical properties can be estimated reliably: (1) the number of stars is more than 20, and (2) the dispersion of distance is smaller than 0.35 kpc.
+After removing the contaminations in associations, we apply the following criteria to obtain a sample of YSO associations whose physical properties can be estimated reliably: (1) the number of stars is more than 20, and (2) the dispersion of distance is smaller than 0.35 kpc.
 Finally, we obtain a sample of 150 YSO associations, which are described in Appendix A.

 The member stars have spatial distributions that resemble the molecular gas they originate from, and in the majority of the cases, their velocity distributions are Gaussian-like.
 One example is presented in Fig.~\ref{fig4}, which corresponds to the well-known Orion molecular clouds.
 Here, we plot the distributions of member stars in the $l-b$ and $v_l-v_b$ space.
 In the $l-b$ space, the YSO association resembles the Orion molecular cloud, and in the velocity space, the YSOs are clustered.